YahooArchive/mojito-jscheck/README.md

 guess happened to be incorrect (which will happen, albeit very rarely due to the persistence of the cookie we set)
-* When calling `ac.jscheck.run()` in the "enabled" state, the jscheck add-on inserts a META tag inside a NOSCRIPT tag to redirect the user to [originalUrl]
+* When calling `ac.jscheck.run()` in the "enabled" state, the jscheck add-on inserts a META tag inside a NOSCRIPT tag to redirect the user to [originalUrl]+&js=0
-+ &js=0.
 * The jscheck middleware sees js=0 in the url and sets a cookie (js=0).
 * The jscheck add-on sees the cookie and reports the status as "disabled".
 * When calling `ac.jscheck.run()` in the "disabled" state, the jscheck add-on